 Why Clean Your Oven With Ammonia?

-Oven cleaners you purchase from the store are usually expensive and always contain harmful chemicals.
-Not to mention, a friend of mine was once speaking with an oven repairman who stated that the self-clean feature included in most ovens can actually damage the appliance over time.
-I’m not entirely sure if this is true, but it does make sense when considering how high of temperatures are used for such a long duration during the self-cleaning process.
+Oven cleaners you purchase from the store are usually expensive and often contain harmful chemicals.
+A friend of mine once mentioned that an oven repairman said the self-clean feature in most ovens can damage the appliance over time.
+Although I’m not entirely sure if this is true, it does make sense when considering how high temperatures are used for such a long duration during the self-cleaning process.

 Ammonia is commonly known as ammonia water or household ammonia.
-Many USE it for cleaning because it effectively removes: grime, stains from animal fat or oils, cooking grease, and wine.
-Its pungent odor dissipates quickly but to avoid overexposure, you should clean with a window open or use good ventilation.
+Many use it for cleaning because it effectively removes grime, stains from animal fat or oils, cooking grease, and wine.
+Its pungent odor dissipates quickly, but to avoid overexposure, you should clean with a window open or ensure good ventilation.
+For more on using ammonia for cleaning, refer to How to Clean a Kettle with Limescale, which details similar cleaning methods.

 If you’re considering using ammonia as an oven cleaner, be aware that mixing it with chlorine bleach creates a toxic gas called chloramine.
-Inhaling this gas can cause coughing, shortness of breath, chest pain, nausea and irritation to the throat, nose or eye.
+Inhaling this gas can cause coughing, shortness of breath, chest pain, nausea, and irritation to the throat, nose, or eyes.
 It can also lead to pneumonia or fluid in the lungs.
 To avoid these risks, use ammonia on its own.
-Also, remember if you have a gas oven, make sure to turn it off and the pilot light.
+Also, remember to turn off your gas oven and pilot light before cleaning.
+For safety tips related to cleaning products, refer to How to Clean a Freezer, which includes safety precautions.

 Types of Household Ammonia